KaloyanH/Discord-Bot/README.md

 For Google search functionality, I utilized the [Google Programmable Search Engine](https://developers.google.com/custom-search).

+## Bot Hosting

+This bot is hosted using the online bot hosting service provided by [Daki.cc](https://daki.cc/).
+They offer a reliable and free solution for hosting Discord bots.

 Feel free to explore the provided links for more information.